Skip to content

 What is Arachni?

 Arachni was an open-source web application security scanner framework written in Ruby.
 It detected vulnerabilities like XSS, SQL injection, and code injection through automated crawling and testing.
-The project was archived in 2021 after version 1.6.1.3.
-It is no longer actively maintained.
+Its last release was v1.6.1.3 in May 2022 and it is no longer actively maintained.

 Is Arachni still maintained?

-No. The Arachni project was archived in 2021 and receives no updates.
+No. Arachni has received no updates since v1.6.1.3 in May 2022.
 The original developers moved on to Ecsypno Codename SCNR, a commercial successor product.
 Arachni should not be used for new security testing projects.

 What should I use instead of Arachni?